Regression Diagnostics meets Forecast Evaluation: Conditional Calibration, Reliability Diagrams, and Coefficient of Determination: Notions of calibration, reliability diagrams, and score decompositions

 where Assumption \ref{as:csi}(ii) ensures that the events conditioned on have positive probability.
 Hence, quantile and threshold calibration are equivalent.
 The remaining implications are immediate from Theorem \ref{th:CEP->PIT,thresh->marg}. \end{proof}

 We conjecture that the statement of part (b) holds under Assumption \ref{as:csi}(i) alone, but are unaware of a measure theoretic argument that serves to generalize the discrete reasoning in our proof.
 As indicated in panel (b) of Figure \ref{fig:hierarchy}, we also conjecture that CEP or quantile calibration imply threshold calibration in general, though we have not been able to prove this, nor can we show that CEP or quantile calibration imply marginal calibration in general.
-However, the following result demonstrates that the hierarchies in panel (a) and, with the aforementioned exceptions, in panel (b) of Figure \ref{fig:hierarchy} are complete, with the caveat that hierarchies may collapse if the class $\cF$ is sufficiently small, as exemplified by Theorem 2.11 of \citet{Gneiting2013}.
+Strong threshold calibration as defined in \eqref{eq:strongthreshold} implies both CEP and threshold calibration under Assumption \ref{as:csi}, by arguments similar to those in the above proof.
+The following result thus demonstrates that the hierarchies in panel (a) and, with the aforementioned exceptions, in panel (b) of Figure \ref{fig:hierarchy} are complete, with the caveat that hierarchies may collapse if the class $\cF$ is sufficiently small, as exemplified by Theorem 2.11 of \citet{Gneiting2013}.